Tubercle (bone): Fifth metatarsal

 In the fifth metatarsal bone, the most proximal part of the bone is termed the "tuberosity", and the secondary ossification center that is normally present thereon in children is termed the "apophysis".

 Related diseases and conditions

 Fractures

 The main type of fracture affecting tubercles is avulsion fracture, by pulling the attached tendon.

 Apophysitis

-Apophysitis is an inflammation of a tubercle.
-It mainly affects growing children, with overuse of the affected tubercle.
+Apophysitis is inflammation of an apophysis before it has fully ossified to become a tubercle in later childhood.
+As such, it affects growing children, following repetitive traction of the ligament that attaches to the apophysis.
 Examples include: